opnsense/docs/source/manual/aliases.rst

 ..
 Note::

-    Since mappings between addresses and mac addresses are resolved periodically the actual situation can differ, you can always check :menuselection:`Firewall -> Diagnostics -> pfTables` to inspect the current contents of the alias.
+    Since mappings between addresses and mac addresses are resolved periodically the actual situation can differ, you can always check :menuselection:`Firewall -> Diagnostics -> Aliases` to inspect the current contents of the alias.

 ..................
 URL Tables